4. Run via GitHub Actions

 commit popup

-After you commit, you will be navigated back to your repository’s Code tab.
+After you commit, you will be led back to your repository’s Code tab.
 Note that a directory .github was created at the root.
 Inside it you will find a workflows directory with your action.

 a new github/workflows directory is created